 Rich guest data and personalization

-Personalization driven by rich guest data is trend that's been happening in the industry for a least the past five years and I don't see it slowing down any time soon.
-In fact the opposite.
+Personalization driven by rich guest data is a trend that’s been happening in the industry for a least the past five years, and I don’t see it slowing down anytime soon.
+In fact, the opposite.

-However, when some industry experts advocate personalization, somehow the suggested solutions tend to be more related to selling upgrades or improving their e-mail marketing – precisely the kinds of activities which do not contribute to relevance."
+However, when some industry experts advocate personalization, somehow the suggested solutions tend to be more related to selling upgrades or improving their e-mail marketing, precisely the kinds of activities that do not contribute to relevance.

-According to research from McKinsey Consulting, 71% of buyers expect personalized experiences and to get there hospitality businesses require two things - CRM software to keep track of the data, and staff training to make sure you are collecting the information that really matters to personalized interactions and marketing.
+According to research from McKinsey Consulting, 71% of buyers expect personalized experiences, and to get there, hospitality businesses require two things: customer relationship management (CRM) software to keep track of the data, and staff training to make sure they are collecting the information that matters to personalized interactions and marketing.

 Dynamic pricing

-Dynamic pricing is the practice of changing pricing depending on the demand for what you sell.
+Dynamic pricing is the practice of changing pricing depending on the demand for what you sell, often utilizing revenue management tools to optimize pricing and manage demand.

-There's some great insight from Jorden Hollander, CEO of Hotel Tech Report about dynamic pricing, its potential impact on RevPar and how to implement it here.
+There’s some great insight from Jordan Hollander, CEO of Hotel Tech Report, about dynamic pricing, its potential impact on RevPar, and how to implement it here.

-All hospitality businesses that run F&B will look into this type approach more - especially when the pricing is dynamically changing with low friction for the end user.
+All hospitality businesses that run F&B will look into this type of approach more, especially when the pricing is dynamically changing with low friction for the end user.

 New loyalty marketplaces

-Loyalty in the hospitality industry is usually about locking in the customer to single brand with points, bonuses and exclusives - especially at Hotels.
-Name me one hotel brand that doesn't have a loyalty program?
+Loyalty in the hospitality industry is usually about locking in the customer to a single brand with points, bonuses, and exclusives - especially at Hotels.
+Name me one hotel brand that doesn’t have a loyalty program?

-But in other parts of the hospitality industry the landscape is less clear.
-Restaurant loyalty programs tend to me not that effective.
+But in other parts of the hospitality industry, the landscape is less clear.
+Restaurant loyalty programs tend not to be that effective.

-There are probably hundreds of loyalty app companies for restaurants that have gone out of business in last 10 years.
-This is mainly because outside of lunch spots in big cities - we just don't eat at the same restaurant all that often.
+There are probably hundreds of loyalty app companies for restaurants that have gone out of business in the last 10 years.
+This is mainly because outside of lunch spots in big cities, we just don’t eat at the same restaurant all that often.

-Basically, its a seamless way to earn credit you can use at multiple restaurants - enabled by Blockchain.
+It's a seamless way to earn credit you can use at multiple restaurants, enabled by Blockchain.
+This approach can be integrated into broader digital marketing strategies, enhancing customer engagement and brand reputation through innovative loyalty solutions.

 Sustainability